omonimus1/blog-jade-rubick/content/posts/2022-02-07--executive-presence-coaching/index.md

 <re-img src="executive.jpg"></re-img>

-# Executive presence coaching: use these tips to become a better leader

 Some people naturally shine in meetings.
 Others have to work at it.
 I count myself in the latter category.
 I’d like to share some tips that have helped me to improve my executive presence.

 ## Ask a question, and then wait